Advanced Courses

 Course Length: 3-5 hours

 The American Red Cross CPR/AED for Professional Rescuers (CPRO) program trains individuals with a duty to act including lifeguards, EMS personnel, police, security personnel, firefighters and athletic trainers – to respond to breathing and cardiac emergencies in adults, children and infants until more advanced medical personnel take over.
 This course is also intended for individuals serving in roles that would be called upon to provide support in emergency situations, such as aquatic facility, gym/fitness club or community/recreation center staff.
-Successful students will receive an American Red Cross certificate for CPR/AED for Professional Rescuers valid for two years.

 Emergency Medical Response